stewartsmith/drizzle/docs/transactional.rst

 If you set AUTOCOMMIT=1 during a transaction, that transaction will be committed as part of the SET AUTOCOMMIT=1 statement.

+Transactional DDL is currently not supported, although it may be in the future.
+This means that although currently you will get a ER_TRANSACTION_DDL_NOT_SUPPORTED error message if you try and execute DDL statements within a transaction, in future versions of Drizzle they may succeed.

 Currently DDL operations are performed as a single transaction, this limitation will be lifted in the future.